Language

 Supplier commitments to demand before an outage

-Before an outage, ask suppliers to confirm lead time, stock status, quote validity, documentation availability, warranty handling, emergency support, and approved alternates.
-The confirmation should be written into the procurement file.
+Before an outage, ask suppliers to confirm lead time, stock status, quote validity, documentation availability, warranty handling, emergency support, and approved alternates, and write the confirmation into the procurement file.

 Build the supplier RFQ around acceptance criteria, not product names alone

-A strong industrial sensor RFQ tells the supplier how the plant will judge acceptability.
-A weak RFQ only lists the product name, manufacturer, and quantity.
-That approach works for low-risk consumables, but it fails critical instrumentation.
+A strong sensor RFQ tells the supplier how the plant will judge acceptability, while a weak RFQ lists only the product name, manufacturer, and quantity.
+That works for low-risk consumables but fails critical instrumentation.
+The table lists the technical fields a critical-sensor RFQ should carry.

 Technical fields the RFQ should include

-The technical RFQ should include the tag number, equipment package, service description, process media, normal and maximum operating conditions, measurement range, calibrated range, output signal, process connection, wetted material, enclosure rating, ambient conditions, cable or connector type and hazardous-area requirement.
+The technical RFQ should include the tag number, equipment package, service description, process media, normal and maximum conditions, measurement and calibrated range, output signal, process connection, wetted material, enclosure rating, ambient conditions, cable or connector type, and hazardous-area requirement.

 Commercial and support fields the RFQ should include

-The commercial RFQ should request stock status, production lead time, shipping origin, country of origin, warranty period, return policy, minimum order quantity, expedited shipping option, and quote validity.
+The commercial RFQ should request stock status, production lead time, shipping and country of origin, warranty period, return policy, minimum order quantity, expedited option, and quote validity.

 Common mistakes when buying industrial sensors for power plants